-See above drop down menu "Grosh Brothers Expedition 2023" for all available resources
+See above drop down menu above "Grosh Brothers Expedition 2023" on on mobile "Menu" in top right corner for all available resources

 In the fall of 1857, two brothers named Ethan Allen and Hosea Ballou Grosh (pronounced “grow-sh”), planned a trek across the Sierra Mountains from south of Virginia City, NV to a remote mining town called Last Chance, CA. From there they aimed to carry-on to Sacramento, then San Francisco.

 Their mission was to raise capital to fund their mining discovery, a sample of which they intended to bring with them along with detailed maps and assays.
 They believed they had discovered a major vein of silver in the Washoe Valley and surrounding mountains, which if confirmed, could lead to tremendous fortune.

 Alas, on the precipice of success, the hand of fate intervened and the younger brother died from a self-inflicted wound from an axe pick.
 The elder brother, distraught with grief, resolved to carry-on with the trek to honor his brother’s memory and bring fortune to his family’s name.

 On November 15, 1857 Ethan Allen, a friend, Richard Bucke (pronounced “buck”) and a donkey packed with their samples, maps, detailed notes, supplies and belongings, left Gold Canyon, NV and headed to Last Chance, CA.

 Fate once again intervened and slammed the two with a series of early winter storms, pinning them down in Squaw Valley for days.
 Eventually they ascended the Sierra in brutal conditions only to became lost.
 Starvation, hypothermia, frostbite and exhaustion brought them to near death.
 Remarkably, they eventually came upon a small mining encampment where they were provided food and shelter.